In the Land of Saints and Sinners: Production

-In October 2021 it was announced that Liam Neeson would star in an Ireland set thriller film, re-teaming with director Robert Lorenz.
-Ciarán Hinds, who is a long time friend of Neeson, was also announced as starring in the film.
+In October 2021, it was announced that Liam Neeson would star in an Ireland set thriller film, re-teaming with director Robert Lorenz.
+Ciarán Hinds, who is a longtime friend of Neeson, was also announced as starring in the film.
 In April 2022, Kerry Condon was announced as part of the cast.
 The screenplay was written by Mark Michael McNally and Terry Loane, with revisions by Matthew Feitshans.
 Principal photography was lined up for March 2022 in Ireland.
 In 2022, the film was primarily shot in County Donegal, with additional filming in Dublin.

+Soundtrack

+The soundtrack for the film was created by Diego, Nora, and Lionel Baldenweg.
+The official track listing is as follows:

+Release

-In April 2022, Netflix was revealed to have pre-bought the film's distribution rights in the United Kingdom and Republic of Ireland.
+The film premiered at the 80th Venice International Film Festival on 6 September 2023.
+In April 2022, Netflix revealed to have pre-bought the film's distribution rights in the United Kingdom and Republic of Ireland.
+The film was released in limited theaters in the US on 29 March 2024, by Samuel Goldwyn Films.
+The film was released on Netflix in Ireland and the UK on 26 April 2024.

+Reception

+Box office

+The film made $1.1 million from 896 theaters in the US on its opening weekend.